philipp-baumann/cgywin-tricks/README.md

 dos2unix ~/backup-pdocs.sh
 ```

-Rock’n’roll backup is done like this:
+Rock'n'roll backup is done like this:

 ``` bash
 # Create first time file